 The Media School, which is housed in IU’s College of Arts and Sciences, provides a variety of community engagement opportunities.
 Field experience courses (X478) offer students a curricular option to apply their learning within communities around the world within the familiar structure of a for-credit course.
 Other courses integrate service-learning into the curriculum by pairing students with local agencies for in-class assignments.
 The school also supports service-learning through Alternative Service Break trips, both internationally and domestically, through a growing partnership with the National Park Service.
 Media School students can participate in a variety of service-project programming driven by the school’s Experiential Education department (such as Stories of Peace and a current collaboration with the University of Puerto Rico).

-Student Life and Learning is the place to find information about getting involved with any of the 200+ registered service- and philanthropy-related student organizations.
-SLL collaborates with the Bloomington Volunteer Network and Indiana Campus Compact to help students connect to opportunities and available resources.
+Student Involvement and Leadership Center is the place to find information about getting involved with any of the 200+ registered service- and philanthropy-related student organizations.
+They collaborate with the Bloomington Volunteer Network and Indiana Campus Compact to help students connect to opportunities and available resources.

 Brandon Shurr, Senior Assistant Director, Community Engagement: email@example.com, 812-855-4311